groverlab/ocw/README.md

 ```
 / This OCW code pumps fluid using three valves as a diaphragm pump.

+/ Every OCW program needs to define a 'main' subroutine.
-/ The main program just calls the 'pump' subroutine ten times:
+/ This 'main' subroutine calls the 'pump' subroutine ten times, then stops:
 main
 call pump 10
 end